shaniBarGera/curves-graphing-tool/README.md

 Bugs to Solve:
 - Peresent more digits of the t value
-- Redraw curves dynamically when changeing screen
+- Redraw curves dynamically when changing screen